-Our brain doesn't loose the ability to build new neuronal pathways or strengthen new neuronal pathways.
+Our brain doesn't loose the ability to build new neuronal pathways or strengthen new neuronal pathways (VIDEO ON BRAIN FUNCTION WITH CPTSD).
 This is fantastic news and so so important for us when you had a childhood filled with abuse: physical, sexual and emotional and/or neglect - especially emotional neglect.

 Through all that trauma and abuse we missed so many developmental milestones in our childhood.
 So neuroplasticity becomes really important us, because now as adults, we have to really catch up on a lot of stuff we missed out on due to our traumatic childhood experiences.